allegory-software/allegory-sdk/MAKING-WIDGETS.md

-Updating the widget when a property changes can be done immediately (in the property's setter) or can be deferred to the next animation frame (in fact update() is always called when a property changes).
-Deferring is more work but allows for multiple property changes before updating happens once in the next frame, so you have the opportunity to update the widget in a single possibly more efficient transformation even when that comprises multiple property changes.
+Updating the widget when a property changes can be done immediately (in the property's setter) or can be deferred to the next animation frame (in fact the widget's update() method is always called when a property changes).
+Deferring is more work but allows for multiple property changes before updating happens once in the next frame, so you have the opportunity to update the widget in a single possibly more efficient transformation.
+It also solves an entire class of bugs caused by hidden dependencies between properties, which I'll discuss next.

 ## The necessity to keep properties orthogonal

 When defining a property, you can give a convert function in which the property value can be parsed, clamped or changed in any way before being set.
-This comes with a big caveat which is easy to forget: the convert function *must not depend on the value of any other property* to do its job because the order in which properties are set when the component is initialized is undefined.
+This comes with a big caveat that is easy to forget: the convert function *must not depend on the value of any other property* to do its job because the order in which properties are set when the component is initialized is undefined.
 IOW, it is necessary to keep properties orthogonal at all times.
-This means *needing to accept invalid values* sometimes.
+This means *needing to accept invalid values* sometimes and keep the valid state separately, either internally or exposed as read-only properties.

 For example, let's say a widget defines a "list of items" property and also a "selected item index" property.
 Notice how you can't clamp the index in its